khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### High-level alerting metrics

-Sourcegraph's metrics include a single high-level metric `alert_count` which indicates the number of `level=critical` and `level=warning` alerts each service has fired over time for each Sourcegraph service.
+Khulnasoft's metrics include a single high-level metric `alert_count` which indicates the number of `level=critical` and `level=warning` alerts each service has fired over time for each Sourcegraph service.
 This is the same metric presented on the **Overview** Grafana dashboard.

 > NOTE: We provide [built-in alerting](./alerting.md) for these alerting metrics to help monitor the health of your Sourcegraph instance.